-- 1 Central Michigan University, Department of Biology, Mt.
-Pleasant, MI 48859, USA - 2 Florida State University, Department of Biological Science, Tallahassee, FL, 32306, USA 3 University of Florida, Florida Museum of Natural History, - Gainesville, FL, 32611, USA University of New Mexico, Department of Biology, 4 - Albuquerque, NM, 87131, USA - 5 Esri, 1 International Court, Broomfield, CO, 80021-3200 USA - 6 Harvard University, Encyclopedia of Life Learning +Education group, Museum of Comparative Zoology, Cambridge, MA, USA University of Pittsburg, Department of Biology, Pittsburg, PA, 7 15260. ÚSA - 8 Radford University, Department of Biology, Radford, VA - 24142.
-USA Michigan State University, Department of Plant Biology, East 9 - Lansing, MI, 48823, USA monfi1ak@cmich.edu
+- Central Michigan University, Department of Biology, Mt Pleasant, MI 48859, USA - 2 Florida State University, Depar Tallahassee, FL, 32306, USA - 3 University of Florida, Florida Museum of Natural History, Gainesville, FL, 32611, USA - 4 University of New Mexico, Depart - Albuquerque, NM, 87131, USA 5 Esri, 1 International Court, Broomfield, CO, 80021-3200 - 6 Harvard University, Encyclopedia of Life Learning +Educatio - group, Museum of Comparative Zoology, Cambridge, MA, USA 7 University of Pittsburg, Department of Biology, Pittsburg, PA 15260, USA - 24142, USA - 9 Michigan State University, Department of Plant Biology, East Lansing, MI, 48823, USA - \ monfilak@cmich edu

-ORAL PRESENTATION DemoCamp Kurator: Extensible and accessible tools for quality assessment of biodiversity data web interface, Kurator-Akka runs workflows defined in configuration files (using YAML-Yet Another Markup Language.).
+Kurator: Extensible and accessible tools for quality assessment of biodiversity data web interface, Kurator-Akka runs workflows defined in configuration files (using YAML-Yet Another Markup Language.).
 Workflows can invoke actors written in Java or Python, where the Kurator-Akka framework manages the data flow aspects of the workflow, allowing programmers to focus on biodiversity data quality code.
 A selection of pre-defined workflows, including a unique-values reporting workflow and the workflows available in FP-Akka, will be available in the Kurator-Akka web application.
 One of our goals is to allow users to develop data quality workflows in a drag-and-drop user interface, which behind the scenes builds YAML configuration files that can be executed through the web interface or downloaded and edited for local execution by users with some scripting language programming experience.
 Another goal is to enable others to write new actors (in Java or Python) that interoperate easily with the actors we provide; we further plan to provide means for sharing these actors - along with workflows that make use of them - with the community.

-Paul J. Morris\ 1, James Hanken, David B. Lowery, Bertram Ludäscher, James A. Macklin, Timothy McPhillips, Robert A. Morris, John Wieczorek, Qian Zhang
+Paul J. Morris\ 1, James Hanken, David B. Lowerv.
+Bertram Ludäscher.
+James A. Macklin, Timothy McPhillips, Robert A. Morris, John Wieczorek, Qian Zhang

-- Museum of Comparative Zoology, Harvard University, USA Department of Computer Science, University of Massachusetts, Boston, USA Library & Information Science, University of Illinois at - 3 Urbana-Champaign, USA - 4 Agriculture and Agri-Food Canada, Ottawa, Canada ole@morris.net
+- Museum of Comparative Zoology, Harvard University, USA Department of Computer Science, University of Massachusetts, Boston, USA Library & Information Science, University of Illinois at - Urbana-Champaign, USA 4 Agriculture and Agri-Food Canada, Ottawa, Canada